devlinjunker/test.atom-package/packages.md

 List and description of packages installed on my atom install

 ### Basic
+Basic Atom Packages
   - about
   - autocomplete-*
   - language-*
     - c, Clojure, coffee-script, c-sharp, css, gfm, git, go, html, hyperlink, java, javascript, JSON, less, make, mustache, objective-c, perl, php, property-list, python, ruby, ruby-on-rails, rust, sass, shellscript, source, sql, text, todo, toml, typescript, xml, yaml
     - Babel/ES6 (not basic/default)
   - settings-panel
   - archive-view - see files inside of archive files
   - autoflow - format to have less than 80 characters (or config editor.preferredLineLength value)
   - autosave - Save Editors as they lose focus or are closed
   - welcome - basic welcome with useful information

   - background-tips - display tips for atom?
   - bookmarks - mark lines and jump back to them
     - [x] Look into
     - IDEA: Bookmarks with atom project manager?
   - bracket matcher - highlight matching bracket

   - dalek -  EXTERMINATEs core packages installed in ~/.atom/packages
     - informs you of if core packages are installed in community packges directory (BAD)
   - deprecation-cop - show list of deprecated calls
     - [x] Look into deprecation-cop
      - simple page with list of deprecated calls? (should be empty)
      - also has link to atom package update list
   - dev-live-reload - reload atom themes atom packages automatically
   - encoding selector - select encoding to use with `ctrl+shift+U`
   - exception-reporting - reports uncaught atom exceptions to atom team via bugsnag.com
     - [x] Look into bugsnag.com?
   - find-and-replace - within buffers and across project
   - fuzzy-finder - open editor to file with cmd+t
   - git-diff - marks lines in the editor gutter that have been changed since last - commit
   - github - integration with Github
    - [x] Explore github integration
     - Indicator in bottom right of atom window
     - TODO: Github-integration requires authorization with github
   - go-to-line - jump to line with `ctrl+g`
   - image-view - open images in editor
   - incompatible-packages - show incompatible packages

   - keybinding-resolver - Shows what commands a keybinding resolves to.
 Can open with `cmd + .`
    - [x] Look into
   - line-ending-selector  - displays the current line ending type in bottom bar of atom (CRLF, LF, Mixed)

   - link - opens http links under the cursor
   - markdown-preview - open rendered version of markdown with `ctrl+shift+m`
   - metrics - send metrics to atom team
   - notifications - tidy way to display atom notifications
   - open-on-github - View active file on Github
    - `alt-g` + `o/b/h/i/p/r/c` (open file, open ©©blame, history, issues, pulls, compare, copy-url)
   - package-generator - generate new/sample Atom package
   - snippets - expand snippets matching prefix with `tab`
   - spell-check - highlight misspelled words
   - status-bar - shows current cursor position/path/grammar, git info, etc
   - styleguide - shows all of the UI components used in Atom.
 Useful for reference when developing themes and packages
   - symbols-view - jump to function/method with `cmd-r`
   - tabs - display selectable tabs for each editor
   - timecop - displays information about atom load time
    - [x] Investigate Timecop
     - Panel with view of package and theme loading/activation times
   - tree-view - open and explore files in current project
   - update-package-dependencies - should only be used in atom packages.
 Updates all dependences referenced in package.json
    - TODO: Attempt update-package-dependencies with project manager atom package

   - whitespace - strips/adds trailing whitespace when editor saved
   - wrap-guide - displays line at 80th character (or uses editor.preferredLineLength)

 ### Atomic Management *
 Enables Project specific configuration for Packages